SwiftUI Buttons - Tutorial and Examples

 Animated Button

-You can combine a button with transform modifiers to create an effect such as scaling the button in this example.
+You can combine a button with transform modifiers to create an effect such as scaling the button.

 @State private var isPressed = false